-- Use the Hide Drop shader for the drops involved, or you might have strange results.
+- Use the Hide Drop shader for the drops involved, or you might have strange results, depending on how the water has been set up.

 For any additional information, please contact me directly on DAZ forums, via MP, or use the forum thread dedicated to that product.